Directorate-General for Health and Food Safety

 Causes of death are classified by the 86 causes in the "European shortlist" of causes of death.
 This shortlist is based on the International Statistical Classification of Diseases and Related Health Problems (ICD).

 The standardised death rate (SDR) is the death rate of a population of a standard age distribution.
 Following the revision of the European standard population in 2012, the standardised death rates were recalculated.
 The updated standardised death rates take into account the latest population census results and are calculated based on the newly defined standard population.
-The standardised death rate indicates the number of deaths in relation to the total population, having excluded the differences in the age distribution when comparing different populations.
 As most causes of death vary significantly with people's age and sex, the use of a standard population to calculate the death rates improves comparability over time and between countries.
 The standardised death rate is a weighted average of age-specific mortality rates.
 The weighting factor is the age distribution of a (European) standard reference population as revised in 2012.
 The revised European Standard Population (ESP) is the unweighted average of the individual populations of EU-27 plus EFTA countries in each 5-year age bracket (with the exception of under 5 and the highest age-group of 95+).
 The ESP is calculated on the basis of 2010-based population projections, averaged over the period 2011-2030.

 The crude death rate (CDR) is a weighted average of the age-specific mortality rates.
 The weights are the age distribution of the population whose mortality experience is being observed.
 To compare the CDRs of two or more populations, a comparison is made between combinations of different age-specific death rates and different population structures, which does not reflect any 'real' mortality differences but takes into account the effect of the population structure on the total number of deaths and on the crude death rates.

 In 1994, Eurostat began collecting and disseminating mortality data for the EU Member States, broken down by a "shortlist" of 65 causes of death under a gentlemen’s agreement In 2011, the Commission Regulation (EU) No 328/2011 on causes of death has given a legal base to mortality statistics..
 The first reference year for this data collection is 2011.
-Data is available for 86 causes of death by gender, age and NUTS 2 regions in Eurobase, the Eurostat online database.
+Data is available for 86 causes of death by sex, age and NUTS 2 regions in Eurobase, the Eurostat online database.
 In addition, Eurostat disseminates some public health theme tables for amenable and preventable deaths, infant deaths, deaths due to infectious diseases, transport accidents, or dementia including Alzheimer's disease.
 The specific ICD codes to be used were compiled by Eurostat Task Force on Satellite Lists whose final report was issued in June 2014.
+Eurostat also publishes data on Potential Years of Life Lost (PYLL) for all causes of death.
+PYLL is a summary measure of premature mortality which provides an explicit way of weighting deaths occurring at younger ages, which might be, a priori, preventable.

 European Core Health Indicators (ECHI) on Disease-specific mortality (Data source: Eurostat)